A Little Briefing of Our Activities

 This is an excellent way to observe the local landscape.
 The Pantaneiro horses are very well tamed and we will be accompanied by an experienced local guide.

 To be face to face with a Jaguar is a breathtaking experience.
 We spend eight hours per day, 4h in the morning and 4h in the afternoon, looking for this magnificient animal.
-As we are talking about wildlife, there is no guarantee that we are going to see it, but in 2015 tours,we had a 100% success.
+As we are talking about wildlife, there is no guarantee that we are going to see it, but so far, we had a 100% success.
 For the Jaguar Spotting Tour I suggest at least 3 nights.

 Pantanal & Chapada dos Guimarães: The ecological region designated the Pantanal is the low elevation region of Mato Grosso and Mato Grosso do Sul in the basin of the Rio Paraguai, a southward-flowing river of little gradient which crosses Paraguay, joins the Paraná, and empties eastward at Buenos Aires.
 The number of birds, even in the rainy season, is impressive.
 All specialties are resident and include Jabiru, Plumbeous Ibis, Southern Screamer, Hyacinth & Golden-collared Macaws, Long-tailed Ground-Dove, American Pygmy Kingfisher, Mato Grosso Antbird, White-lored Spinetail, Helmeted Manakin, Ashy-headed Greenlet, Fawn-breasted Wren.
 In addition the Chapada dos Guimarães National Park lies at the western edge of the Brazilian central plateau surrounded by cerrado (savanna-like) vegetation with some semi-deciduous Amazonian forest that supports a number of species not found in the Pantanal such as Collared-crescentchest, Blue-winged Macaw, Chapada flycatcher, White-rumped & White-banded Tanagers, Curl-crested Jay, White-backed Fire-eye, Pectoral Sparrow and many more.